ibm-build-lab/cp4d-install/4.5/DB2_README.md

 # Db2 on Cloud Pak for Data 4.5 on VPC cluster using ODF storage

 These steps help provision a DB2 instance on a VPC cluster running CP4D 4.5.
 They assume a dedicated node is going to be used.
 They will also connect the DB2 cluster to the CP4D client.
+Go [here](./CP_DEPLOYER_README.md) for details on how to provision a cluster and install CP4D 4.5.

 ## Setting up dedicated node for Db2 deployment